 The Midshipmen started the fourth quarter driving for the score that would give them the lead, but Army's Davis intercepted a pass and took it to midfield.
 The Cadets turned to Blanchard, giving him the ball eight consecutive times on a scoring drive that covered 52 yards.
 Army 16, Navy 7.

-The Midshipmen were forced to punt their next possession and the Cadets got the ball back on their own 32-yard-line.
-Four plays later Glen Davis dashed 50 yards for the final touchdown of the game.
-A few minutes later the final whistle sounded and Army had finally beaten their arch-rivals, 23-7.
+The Midshipmen were forced to punt their next possession, and the Cadets got the ball back on their own 32-yard line.
+Four plays later, Glen Davis dashed 50 yards for the final touchdown of the game.
+A few minutes later, the final whistle sounded, and Army had finally beaten its archrival, 23-7.

 Despite throwing five interceptions and fumbling the ball three times, Army kept control of the contest from start to finish.
-They Cadets out gained the Midshipmen 181-71 on the ground and Navy was only able to complete 14 of 24 passes for 98 yards.
+The Cadets outgained the Midshipmen 181-71 on the ground, and Navy was only able to complete 14 of 24 passes for 98 yards.